Featured Snippets in Addition to 10 Blue Links

 The Web is filled with factual information, and Search on the web has been going through changes to try to take advantage of all of the data found there.
-Mainstream search engines, such as Google, Bing, and Yahoo, traditionally haven’t given us simple and short answers to our queries; instead showing us a list of Web pages (often historically referred to as 10 blue links) where that data might be found; and then forcing us to sort through that list to find an answer.
+Mainstream search engines, such as Google, Bing, and Yahoo, traditionally haven’t given us simple and short featured snippets to our queries; instead of showing us a list of Web pages (often historically referred to as 10 blue links) where that data might be found; and then forcing us to sort through that list to find an answer.

 That may have been in response to Tim Berners-Lee writing about the Semantic Web back in 2001, where he alerted us to the possibilities that freeing data otherwise locked into documents might bring to us.
 By search engines finding ways to crawl the web collecting information about objects and data associated with them, we begin approaching the possibilities he mentioned.
-And we get answers that we otherwise couldn’t find as easily.
+And we get featured snippets that we otherwise couldn’t find as easily.

-By indexing pages only, search engines have been missing out on opportunities to collect data about different objects found on the Web, and to treat the Web as a big database that could potentially be queried to enable people to ask questions about that data.
+By indexing pages only, search engines have been missing out on opportunities to collect data about different objects found on the Web and to treat the Web as a big database that could potentially be queried to enable people to ask questions about that data.
 More recently, we’ve been seeing search engines collecting data about facts related to different entities or objects on the Web.

-Of course, some percentage of searches on the Web are for people to make purchases, or download software, or find producers of products or goods or people offering services, so a search for web documents is likely to still be needed.
+Of course, some percentage of searches on the Web is for people to make purchases, or download software, or find producers of products or goods or people offering services, so a search for web documents is likely to still be needed.
 But, we are seeing Google and Bing provide knowledge-base type search results in response to many queries, and question answering seems to be a big part of that.
-This metamorphosis of search and search engines is taking place before our eyes, and it’s a little challenging in how it can potentially impacts sites offering products and services and information on the Web.
+This metamorphosis of search and search engines is taking place before our eyes, and it’s a little challenging in how it can potentially impact sites offering products and services and information on the Web.

 The patent tells us of issues that search engines have had in trying to provide quick answers to factual questions, such as being concerned about answers from a single source – like from a particular encyclopedia, which could limit answers to questions.
-Such a source might not be updated frequently enough to answer questions based upon popular culture, or many questions about products, services, retail and wholesale businesses.
+Such a source might not be updated frequently enough to answer questions based upon popular culture, or any questions about products, services, retail and wholesale businesses.
 It tells us that expanding such information might lead to information that is from untrustworthy or unreliable sources.

 A resource such as Google’s knowledge graph was seen as a path to a solution for such a problem, referred to in that time as a fact repository.